 Different Data Tracking Systems.
 Eversource and UI use different data management systems to track HES & HES-IE program participation and installed measures.
 The tracking systems differ in both the information tracked, as well as how systems structure the data.

 Aggregating data across multiple sources is not uncommon for evaluations such as R1983.
 However, the fact that Eversource and UI collect and maintain data on behalf of the other company (i.e., the datasets are overlapping and not mutually exclusive) makes it more difficult to reconcile than disparate datasets in other jurisdictions.
 For dual utility participants (i.e., when a HES or HES-IE participant receives service from both Eversource and UI), the Companies track data in both systems.
-However, our study found consistent differences (e.g., different measure installation counts) for the same projects present in both systems, which added ambiguity, uncertainty, and reliance on proper filtering.
+However, our study found consistent differences (e.g., different measure installation counts) for the same projects present in both systems, which added ambiguity, uncertainty, and reliance on proper filtering..

 The difference in the tracking systems is exacerbated by the fact that neither system had a consistent formalization of a customer and how customers relate to things like account numbers.
 When the team received account numbers for the same customer in both datasets, the numbers often differed.
-In some cases, optional final digits were included that needed to be stripped to enable successful merges.
+In some cases, optional final digits were included that needed to be stripped to enable successful merges..

 Lack of Data Dictionaries.
 Data dictionaries are essential resources that provide third parties, like program evaluators, with critical meta-data necessary to efficiently analyze associated datasets.
 Neither Eversource nor UI provided data dictionaries for all datasets requested as part of R1983.